Kai has innovated in the world of tapping guitar with new techniques: He taps, plucks and strums, all with both hands.

-Kai has developed a very interesting way of playing which he calls ‘One_Hand_Bass’ He actually plucks the string with one hand only.
-See the video here
+He has developed a very interesting way of playing which he calls ‘One_Hand_Bass’ He actually plucks the string with one hand only.
+But he also uses another interesting strumming technique with the little finger on the melody side.
+In the four video lessons which follows Kai demonstrates those techniques on the board tuned both in 4ths/4ths and 5ths/4ths (similar to Emmet Chapman’s tuning).

 Notes by Daniel Schell